avbell/SignalingValue/README.md

 # SignalingValue
 Introduced here is a method to measuring social coordination and the signaling value of objects.
-Accompanies manuscript Bell (in review) in review.
+Accompanies manuscript Bell (in press).

 The primary code is found in svBell2020.R and all other files are called from this script.
 To start,
 1. Download all files to a single folder